ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/replication-configuration.markdown

 {PANEL:Replication.ActiveConnectionTimeoutInSec}

-Threshold under which an incoming replication connection is considered active.
-If an incoming connection receives messages within this time-span, new connection coming from the same source would be rejected (as the existing connection is considered active).
-Value is in seconds.
+Threshold in seconds under which an incoming replication connection is considered active.
+If an incoming connection receives messages within this time-span, a new connection coming from the same source will be rejected (as the existing connection is considered active).

 - **Type**: `int`
 - **Default**: `30`